Sybio/GifCreator/README.md

 ### About

-AnimGif is a PHP class to create an animated GIF -- just list the source images (in various formats), and that's it!
+AnimGif is a PHP class to create an animated GIF -- just list the source images (in various forms), and that's it!

 ### Usage